By the numbers: Facts and figures about the queen’s funeral

 — 22: Miles (36 kilometers) of barriers erected in central London alone to control crowds and keep key areas around the Houses of Parliament, Westminster Abbey and Buckingham Palace secure.

-— 1 million: The number of people London transport authorities expect to visit the capital on Monday.
+— 1 million: The number of people London transport authorities estimated to visit the capital on Monday.
 Around 250 extra rail services will run to move people in and out of the city.

-— 125: Movie theaters that will open their doors to broadcast Monday’s funeral live.
+— 125: Movie theaters that opened their doors to broadcast Monday’s funeral live.

 — 2,868: Diamonds, along with 17 sapphires, 11 emeralds, 269 pearls, and 4 rubies, sparkle in the Imperial State Crown that rested on the queen’s coffin as it lay in state.